Panda88CO/UDI-RPITempSensors/POLYGLOT_CONFIG.md

 > Uses W1ThemSensor library - more info can be found there <https://github.com/timofurrer/w1thermsensor>

-Added a heart beat function toggling with SHORT POll - ISY can be used to detect this and know if connection is lost
+Added a heart beat function toggling with SHORT POLL - ISY can be used to detect this and know if connection is lost

 #### For more information:
 - <https://www.raspberrypi.org/documentation/usage/gpio/>